 Navajo Lands Mission Pilgrimage 2019

 When it comes to Mission Pilgrimages, we love to go with the intention of doing good and helpful work while exploring how we can see and experience God in new or unexpected ways.
 This year, we will be going to the Navajo Lands.
 We will fly to Albuquerque and drive from there to the Monastery where we will be staying.
 We will engage the surrounding community through various projects during the day, learn about the community and reflect on our activities at night, and have an adventure opportunity.

 The trip will be June 17-23, and the cost is $1200 total, including airfare.
 This trip is still an intergenerational trip!
 Our guides from Wonder Voyage are excited to help provide opportunities for the families joining us.
 The age requirements still apply, though.
 Youth must currently be in Middle or High School to attend.
 There will be pre-trip meetings during April and May.
-For more information, please contact Maggie.
+For more information, please contact Canon Cathy Zappa.
 Click here to register.

 Fleece Blanket Making